Kobe-Martinez/rumdb-search-engine/README.md

 # RUMDb Search Engine

-The RUMDb Search Engine is a Java implementation of a movie search engine that builds a hash table from movie descriptions.
-It maps each word to a set of movies where the word appears, enabling efficient keyword searches.
-The search engine excludes noise words, calculates the proximity of search terms, and ranks movies based on their relevance.
+The RUMDb Search Engine is a Java-based project designed to function as a lightweight search engine for a database of movies.
+It focuses on efficient keyword-based searches within movie descriptions using a hash table to store and index the data.
+The hash table maps each word found in movie descriptions to the specific movies and locations where the word occurs.
+Noise words, such as "the" or "and," are filtered out during this process to ensure meaningful results.

+The search engine allows users to query movies based on one or two keywords and ranks results based on how closely the queried words appear within the movie descriptions.
+It can calculate the minimum distance between the search terms and sort the results accordingly.
+Additionally, the search engine includes features like dynamic rehashing to maintain efficiency as the dataset grows.

+This project is ideal for demonstrating concepts such as hashing, collision handling, word filtering, and data retrieval.
+It serves as a practical implementation of how search engines index and query data, showcasing efficient data structures and algorithms in Java.

 ## Table of Contents